Axway/streams-open-docs/content/en/docs/install/_index.md

 * For no TLS:
     * Set the [Helm parameters](#helm-parameters) `externalizedMariadb.tls.enabled` to `false`.

-You can follow the official documentation provided by Mariadb [Certificate Creation with OpenSSL](https://mariadb.com/kb/en/certificate-creation-with-openssl/) to generate self-signed certificate.
+See the official documentation provided by MariaDB [Certificate Creation with OpenSSL](https://mariadb.com/kb/en/certificate-creation-with-openssl/) to generate self-signed certificates.
 Make sure to set the Common Name correctly.

 #### Embedded MariaDB configuration